Comfort with a Dash of Nostalgia

 What is the secret to making tender and gooey cinnamon or caramel rolls that pull apart with perfection?

 It’s one simple ingredient.
 Potatoes.
 And, they should be Yukon Gold potatoes, which provide a creamier texture than the starchier Russet potatoes.
 The potatoes don’t change the flavor, but they help to keep the rolls moist.
-You can find one of Darcy’s favorite cinnamon roll recipes below.
+You can find one of Darcy’s favorite cinnamon roll recipes here.
+Please note, by clicking the link you'll be taken off a partially checkoff funded site.

 What is your favorite comfort food combination?